Articles

 Short on time?
 Here’s the summary:

-• MailerLite: Best for small businesses
+• MailerLite: Best for solopreneurs and small businesses

-• Excellent feature to price ratio, affordable pricing, and incredibly easy to use
+• Excellent feature-to-price ratio, affordable pricing, and incredibly easy to use

 • ActiveCampaign: Best for multichannel marketing